Comic Book Market Size and Share

 By Format: Webcomics Disrupt Traditional Publishing Models

 Single-issue pamphlets generated USD 7.80 billion in 2024, retaining the largest slice of the comic book market.
-Meanwhile, webcomics primarily accessed through vertical-scroll smartphone apps are forecast to grow at 11.2% CAGR through 2030.
+Meanwhile, webcomics primarily accessed through vertical-scroll smartphone apps are forecast to grow at a 11.2% CAGR through 2030.
 The romance webtoon “Midnight Pâtisserie” reached five million subscribers in 2024 and sold out its 15,000-copy French print edition in less than two weeks, highlighting how digital fandom funnels into physical formats.
 Trade paperbacks secure steady institutional orders after libraries and classrooms adopt them, as evidenced by the Ontario Ministry of Education’s 2025 inclusion of twenty graphic titles.

 By Genre: Manga’s Global Expansion Challenges Superhero Dominance